 This page contains information for all front line care providers, including personal assistants, and will be regularly updated with new guidance.

-We continue to provide a variety of resources to help support and encourage careworkers to get vaccinated, including videos in community languages, videos and guidance on aspects such as fertility, vaccine speed, vaccine contents etc.
+We continue to provide a variety of resources to help support and encourage careworkers to get vaccinated, including videos in community languages.

 We are currently progressing Covid-19 vaccinations for Frontline Health & Social Care Workers in line with current JCVI guidance.

 We have prepared the below FAQ for providers to support with any queries from staff and to provide reassurance regarding the vaccination.
 We are contacting all eligible providers known to be registered or providing direct care and support to Clinically Vulnerable individuals* within Dudley.

 If you believe staff in your organisation (who are working or living in Dudley) are eligible as frontline workers and you/they haven’t been offered the vaccine, please check the guidance below regarding Frontline Provider Eligibility.
 If having checked the guidance you still believe your staff/organisation is eligible then please contact us:

 *Clinically Vulnerable individuals are those as defined in JCVI cohorts 1-9

 The National Booking site is now the sole booking site for all eligible individuals to book directly who are frontline workers, or in an eligible age group (currently anyone aged 56 or over) with over 1200 slots available per day.

 Everyone in the top four priority groups, as outlined by the Joint Committee on Vaccination and Immunisation, will be offered a vaccine by 15 February.
 This includes all frontline social care workers, including care home workers, home care workers and those working in day centres and supported living, who have close personal contact with those who are clinically at risk from COVID-19.